Intelligence Corps (United Kingdom): Corps traditions

 Intelligence Corps personnel wear a distinctive cypress green beret with a cap badge consisting of a union rose (a red rose with a white centre) between two laurel branches and surmounted by a crown.
-(According to the late Gavin Lyall, the Intelligence Corps cap badge is referred to jokingly as "a rampant pansy resting on its laurels".)
 Their motto is Manui Dat Cognitio Vires ("Knowledge gives Strength to the Arm").
 The corps' quick march is The Rose & Laurel while its slow march is Henry Purcell's Trumpet Tune & Ayre.

-Due to the colour of the beret, Intelligence Corps personnel are often referred to as 'Green Slime', or simply 'Slime' by fellow soldiers.
+Within the British Army, soldiers of the Intelligence Corps are often referred to as Green Slime, or sometimes simply 'Slime', due to the colour of their beret.

 Locations

+During the Second World War, the depot of the Intelligence Corps was at Wentworth Woodhouse in South Yorkshire.
+A new headquarters was established at Maresfield Camp, East Sussex in 1948, before it moved to Templer Barracks at Ashford, Kent in 1966.

-Their headquarters, formerly at Maresfield, East Sussex, then Templer Barracks at Ashford, Kent, moved in 1997 to the former Royal Air Force station at Chicksands in Bedfordshire along with the Defence Intelligence and Security Centre (DISC).
+The corps moved again in 1997 to MOD Chicksands in Bedfordshire along with the Defence Intelligence and Security Centre (DISC).
 DISC was renamed as Joint Intelligence Training Group in January 2015.

 The Intelligence Corps Museum was created in 1969, and later renamed as the Military Intelligence Museum, now also at Chicksands.
-As a working military base, the Museum can be visited by appointment only.
+Because the museum is on a working military base, it can be visited by appointment only.
+In 2025 plans were announced to move the museum to the Kingsway tunnels in London.

 Training and promotion

 The corps has a particularly high proportion of commissioned officers, many of them commissioned from the ranks, and also a high percentage of female members.
-Non-commissioned personnel join as an Operator Military Intelligence (OPMI) or Operator Military Intelligence (Linguist) (OPMI(L)).
+Non-commissioned personnel join as an Operator Military Intelligence (OPMI) or Operator Military Technical Intelligence (OPTI).
 They do basic 14-week military training at either the Army Training Centre Pirbright, or the Army Training Regiment, Winchester.
-OPMI soldiers then will complete a 20-week special-to-arm training at Templer Training Delivery Wing, Chicksands, at the end of which they are promoted to Lance Corporal and posted to a battalion.
+OPMI/OPTI soldiers then will complete a 20-week special-to-arm training at Templer Training Delivery Wing, Chicksands, at the end of which they are promoted to Lance Corporal and posted to a battalion.

 Current units

-All battalions of the Intelligence Corps fall under 1st Intelligence, Surveillance and Reconnaissance Brigade of the 6th (UK) Division.
-Below are the current units of the corps.
+Intelligence Corps battalions are under the command of the Intelligence, Surveillance and Reconnaissance Group within Field Army Troops.